No767/Aimiko/docs/source/guides/dev/dev-contributing.rst

 Variables
 ^^^^^^^^^^
-Aiko uses the PEP8 standards.
+Aimiko uses the PEP8 standards.
 So any variables should be in snake_case.

 See `this <https://realpython.com/python-pep8/>_` on an introduction on this style.

 Formatting
 ^^^^^^^^^^^

-Aiko uses pre-commit hooks to format all of the code.
+Aimiko uses pre-commit hooks to format all of the code.
 Make sure run ``git add --all`` before committing to add all of the files.
 More than likely you'll need to commit twice due to the formatting that pre-commit does afterwards.
 Pre-commit hooks are also ran on every PR except Dependabot updates and merges into the main branch.

 Docstrings
 ^^^^^^^^^^^

-Just like how major programs are documented, the libraries that are custom made for Aiko also have to be documented.
+Just like how major programs are documented, the libraries that are custom made for Aimiko also have to be documented.
 The current standard for this project is to use `Google's Docstring Guide <https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings>`_.
 A handy VS Code extension that should be used is the `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension.
 By default it will generate the docstring in the Google format.
 Docstrings should be used on all coroutines and methods (excluding cogs), and on classes as well.

 Google, Numpy, and Sphinx docstrings are also supported for commands.
-Aiko is documented w/ Google docstrings, so please make sure to use that format.
+Aimiko is documented w/ Google docstrings, so please make sure to use that format.

 Example Cog: